 And by the way, when I say headlines.
 I mean these, the ones that run from H1 -H6 are generally used with a sense of “importance” used with the WP Admin.

 There are rules associated with them.
-Headline 1 or H1 Should always appear first and should basically be a copy of the page title.
+Headline 1 or H1 should always appear first and should be the page/post title.
 The H1 should be used only once.

 H2s can be used only after an H1 — order is extremely important– and can be used multiple times to break up the text to look pretty.
 H2s should always contain a keyword.